jcdauchy-moodys/amazon-ec2-instance-selector/README.md

 - Aggregate filters allow for more opinionated instance selections like `--base-instance-type` and `--flexible`
 - Consumable as a go library or CLI
 - Interactive TUI w/ `--output interactive`
+- REST API server for integration into web applications and automation tools

 ## Installation and Configuration